Funding

 It is whether that growth forces telecom operators to spend more, or simply changes how existing capacity is used.

-That distinction matters for both operators and equipment suppliers.
+That difference changes the story for both operators and equipment suppliers.

 Ericsson's mobile networks business saw organic sales growth fall to 1% last year from 4% when inventory buildup was a bigger topic in 2022.